arfc/dcwrapper/dakota/oat/cooling-time/README.md

 `../../../cyclus-files/oat/cooling-time/` directory.
 The distinction between these output files and the non-exp ones is that these cyclus input files include an `<explicit_inventory>True</explicit_inventory>` that turns on explicit inventory tracking.
+This is required to use the isotopic capabilities in cymetric.
 These simulations take significantly longer to run.